algorandfoundation/algokit-cli/docs/features/generate.md

 ### Input file / directory

-You can either specify a path to a ARC-0032 JSON file, or to a directory that is recursively scanned for `application.json` or `*.arc32.json` file(s).
+You can either specify a path to an ARC-0032 JSON file, an ARC-0056 JSON file or to a directory that is recursively scanned for `application.json`, `*.arc32.json`, `*.arc56.json` file(s).

 ### Output tokens